digitalinteraction/livingdata-docs/chapter1/device-management.md

 You should maintain the following boxes of devices:

+* Devices with data on waiting to sync.
 * Devices that are clear and ready to be used for deployment
 * Devices which have unknown problems and have failed for any reason during setup.
 * A box for each of the up-coming deployment groups that will be collected, which will include a range of envelopes with/without devices in them.